Board of Directors

-Today Harriett is co-founder of Strat B in New York, providing brand strategy, messaging and marketing communications for established companies such as Time Warner Cable Media and start-ups like Cindy Levine Group.
-She is a partner of Bemis Balkind, a premier Los Angeles based entertainment marketing agency.
+Today Harriett is a cofounder of Strat B in New York, providing brand strategy, messaging, and marketing communications for established companies such as Time Warner Cable Media and start-ups like Cindy Levine Group.
+She is a partner of Bemis Balkind, a premier Los Angeles-based entertainment marketing agency.

-Harriett’s career began in San Francisco where she lived for 13 years and worked in retail and banking prior to joining Landor Associates, a brand and creative design consultancy.
-Moving to New York, she headed advertising and public relations for Reeves Communications, who later became one of her first clients when she started Levin Associates; the other was Gips+Balkind design firm, subsequently, Frankfurt Balkind.
+Harriett’s career began in San Francisco, where she lived for 13 years and worked in retail and banking prior to joining Landor Associates, a brand and creative-design consultancy.
+After moving to New York, she headed advertising and public relations for Reeves Communications, which later became one of her first clients when she started Levin Associates; the other client was Gips+Balkind design firm, subsequently Frankfurt Balkind.
 Harriett has been published in industry publications such as Communication Arts, Graphic Design: USA, and Direct Marketing News.
-She has a monthly blog-azine, "Secrets no one ever told you," www.snoety.com, directed primarily to 45+ women who are 45 years or older and are interested in new ideas and thoughts on living, and she serves on the Industry Council of Eurica Media Lab.
-She has one son, Devin, who is 25 and lives in Brooklyn.
+She has a monthly blog-azine, "Secrets no one ever told you," at snoety.com, directed primarily to women who are 45 years or older and are interested in new ideas and thoughts on living.
+She also serves on the Industry Council of Eurica Media Lab.
+She has one son, Devin, who is 25 years old and lives in Brooklyn.

-Harriet is the director of the HKH Foundation, which makes grants in areas relating to the environment, the arms race, and civil liberties, and is also director of the Blue Mountain Center, an upstate New York workplace for artists, writers and activists.
-Ms. Barlow has also founded and co-founded 12 public interest organizations and has been a member of the board of directors of over 50 non-profits.
+Harriet is the director of the HKH Foundation, which makes grants in areas relating to the environment, the arms race, and civil liberties, and is also director of the Blue Mountain Center, an upstate New York workplace for artists, writers, and activists.
+She has also founded and cofounded 12 public interest organizations and has been a member of the board of directors of more than 50 nonprofits.

-Jane is Chair of the Conference on World Affairs, Chair of the Arts & Sciences Advisory Council at the University of Colorado, and is on the BioFrontiers Advisory Board and the Health Committee, Rose Community Foundation.
-She is the founder of the consulting firm Conventional Wisdom, Ltd.
+Jane is chair of the Conference on World Affairs, chair of the Arts & Sciences Advisory Council at the University of Colorado, and a member of the BioFrontiers Advisory Board and the Health Committee, Rose Community Foundation.
+She is the founder of the consulting firm Conventional Wisdom Ltd.